 The material files themselves are all just YAML files that by default live in the materials folder, but similar to textures and geometries, more folders can be added and the existing ones changed.
-The YAML files specify a name, a list of attributes and uniforms that tell Improviz what data needs to be passed to the shaders, and then the vertex and fragment shaders that will be used when rendering the geometries.
+The YAML files just need to define the vertex and fragment shaders that will be used when rendering the geometries.

 To use a material, just use the

 material function and pass it the name of a material as a symbol.
 This works in a similar fashion to other styling functions like

 To see what materials are available, look the in materials folder of your Improviz installation.
 The filenames should match the required usage names for each.